Final Fantasy VII: Advent Children: Setting

-Advent Children takes place two years following the events of the 1997 role-playing video game Final Fantasy VII, during which the antagonist Sephiroth attempted to absorb the Lifestream (the lifeblood and soul of the Planet) and be reborn as a god.
-He was defeated by Cloud Strife and his companions.
-Still, Sephiroth's final spell, Meteor, destroyed the city of Midgar.
+Advent Children takes place two years following the events of the 1997 role-playing video game Final Fantasy VII, during which the antagonist Sephiroth attempted to absorb the Lifestream, the lifeblood and soul of the Planet, and be reborn as a god.
+He was defeated by Cloud Strife and his companions, but his final spell, Meteor, destroyed the city of Midgar.

 Since the end of the game, the survivors of Midgar founded the new city of Edge, where Cloud and his childhood friend Tifa Lockhart now run a courier service and are the caretakers of an orphan Denzel and the adopted daughter of Barret Wallace, Marlene.
-Due to feeling guilty for failing to save Aerith Gainsborough, Cloud has recently moved out and isolated himself from his friends.
-The story also portrays that many people, including Cloud and Denzel, are infected with a mysterious disease known as "Geostigma", which has no known cure.
+Out of guilt for failing to save Aerith Gainsborough, Cloud has recently moved out and isolated himself from his friends.
+The story also portrays that many people, including Cloud and Denzel, are infected with a mysterious and incurable disease known as "Geostigma".

 Story

-Cloud is contacted through Tifa and summoned to a meeting with the Shinra Company's former president Rufus Shinra, who was presumed killed in Final Fantasy VII.
-Rufus asks for Cloud's help to stop Kadaj, Loz, and Yazoo.
-The trio is the physical manifestation of Sephiroth's surviving spirit.
-They are seeking to resurrect him using the remains of the extraterrestrial villain Jenova.
+Cloud is contacted through Tifa and summoned to a meeting with the Shinra Company's former president Rufus Shinra, who was presumed dead in Final Fantasy VII.
+Rufus asks for Cloud's help to stop Kadaj, Loz, and Yazoo, who are the physical manifestation of Sephiroth's surviving spirit and seek to resurrect him using the remains of the extraterrestrial villain Jenova.
 Cloud refuses to help and leaves.

-Meanwhile, Kadaj and his colleagues are recruiting children infected with Geostigma.
-Denzel falls in with the group, attracted by their promises of a cure for the disease.
-Loz follows Tifa and Marlene to Aerith's church, where they had gone looking for Cloud, and attacks them.
+Meanwhile, Kadaj and his colleagues are recruiting children infected with Geostigma, and Denzel falls in with the group after being attracted by their promises of a cure.
+Loz follows Tifa and Marlene to Aerith's church, where they are searching for Cloud, and attacks them.
 Tifa is knocked unconscious in the fight, and Loz kidnaps Marlene.
-All the abducted children are taken to the ruins of the Forgotten City, where Kadaj embraces them as brethren.
-He announces his intention for them all to be reunited with Jenova.
-When Cloud arrives to rescue them, Kadaj's gang overpower him but is saved by his old comrade Vincent Valentine.
+The abducted children are taken to the ruins of the Forgotten City, where Kadaj embraces them as brethren and announces his intention for them to be reunited with Jenova.
+When Cloud arrives to rescue them, Kadaj's gang overpowers him, but he is saved by the arrival of his old comrade Vincent Valentine.
 Cloud then returns to the city, where Kadaj has summoned Bahamut SIN and other monsters to terrorize the population.
-With the help of his companions from Final Fantasy VII, Cloud engages and defeats the monsters.
+With the help of his companions, Cloud engages and defeats the monsters.